Call for Moderators

 - If for any reason the session has gone overtime, remind everyone that another session is about to start and to move any ongoing discussion to the hallway.

 - If you have microphones at your table, please use them.
 The #1 feedback we receive is that presenters in large rooms can't be heard by audience in the back when they don't speak into a microphone.
 Sometimes presenters think they are using the microphone, but hold it too far from their mouth or at a bad angle, so check with the audience that they can hear the panellists.
-Also, if you are in a large room, please repeat back questions raised by the audience into a microphone.
+Also, please repeat back questions raised by the audience into a microphone so everyone can hear them.